The Mind's Eye (Star Trek: The Next Generation): Reception

-In 2012, Wired magazine said this is one of the best episodes of Star Trek: The Next Generation.
+In 2012, Wired said this is one of the best episodes of Star Trek: The Next Generation.

-In 2017, Vulture.com listed this episode as one of the best of Star Trek: The Next Generation.
+In 2017, Vulture listed this episode as one of the best of Star Trek: The Next Generation.

 Home video

 This episode was released in the United States on September 3, 2002, as part of the Star Trek: The Next Generation season four DVD box set.

 CBS announced on September 28, 2011, in celebration of the series' twenty-fifth anniversary, that Star Trek: The Next Generation would be completely re-mastered in 1080p high definition from the original 35mm film negatives.
 For the remaster almost 25,000 reels of original film stock were rescanned and reedited, and all visual effects were digitally recomposed from original large-format negatives and newly created CGI shots.
 The release was accompanied by 7.1 DTS Master Audio.
-On July 30, 2013 "The Minds Eye" was released on 1080p high definition as part of the Season 4 Blu-ray box set in the United States.
+On July 30, 2013 "The Mind's Eye" was released on 1080p high definition as part of the Season 4 Blu-ray box set in the United States.
 The set was released on July 29, 2013, in the United Kingdom.